mesosphere/dcos-commons/frameworks/hdfs/docs/uninstall.md

    For example, `dcos package uninstall --app-id=hdfs-dev beta-hdfs`.
 1. Clean up remaining reserved resources with the framework cleaner script, `janitor.py`.
 See [DC/OS documentation](https://docs.mesosphere.com/1.9/deploying-services/uninstall/#framework-cleaner) for more information about the framework cleaner script.

-For example, to uninstall a Kafka instance named `hdfs-dev`, run:
+For example, to uninstall an HDFS instance named `hdfs-dev`, run:

 ```bash
 $ MY_SERVICE_NAME=hdfs-dev